Björn Hardley: Early career

+Manchester United

-After impressing scouts, Hardley signed a three-year contract with Manchester United in 2019.
+After impressing scouts, Hardley signed a three-year contract with English Premier League club Manchester United in 2019.
 He progressed through the ranks at United, establishing himself in the under-18 squad before moving to the under-23 side.
 He made three appearances in the 2021–22 EFL Trophy, scoring once in a 3–2 defeat to Lincoln City.

 Having trained with the first team since November 2021, Hardley was added to Manchester United's Champions League squad in early December.

+Utrecht

+On 20 July 2023, Hardley's departure from Manchester United was confirmed by the club as he had joined with Dutch club Utrecht.
+He was the second player from Manchester United to join the club in the summer transfer window, following Zidane Iqbal.
+He was moved to the club's reserve team, Jong Utrecht, for the 2023–24 season.
+His debut came on 21 August 2023, coming on as a substitute in the 90th minute, in a 1–0 victory over FC Groningen.
+His first start for the club came a month later on 22 September, in a 3–2 victory over Cambuur.

+TSV Hartberg

+On 5 September 2024, Hardley signed for Austrian Bundesliga club TSV Hartberg on a two-year contract.

 International career

 Hardley is eligible to represent the Netherlands and Suriname.